 Beyond the phenomenal nature experience, we also enjoy delightful Jamaican hospitality, staying at very comfortable local lodges and tasting the best of Jamaica’s fresh tropical cuisine.
 This is not your ordinary Caribbean vacation!
 Jamaica is calling you.

-- See up to 31 bird species that are endemic to Jamaica, more than any other island in the Caribbean
+- Watch up to 31 bird species that are endemic to Jamaica, more than any other island in the Caribbean

-- Enjoy fairly easy tropical birding, with ample chances for repeat encounters with special birds
+- Relax and enjoy fairly easy tropical birding, with ample chances for repeat encounters with special birds

 - Witness an abundance of Jamaica’s national bird, the Red-billed Streamertail hummingbird!

-- Seek many rare and endemic plants and an abundance of rare invertebrates and reptiles
+- Discover rare and endemic plants and an abundance of rare invertebrates and reptiles

 - Explore the Blue & John Crow Mountains National Park, a UNESCO World Heritage Site